isralennon/MSAAI521/deliverables/Paper.md

 The results indicated a steady increase in performance across all metrics, with the best model (Run 3) achieving mAP@0.5 of 0.630, mAP@0.5:0.95 of 0.380, precision of 0.811, and recall of 0.416 (Figure 5).

 **Figure 5**
-*Overall performance metrics across runs*
+*Overall Performance Metrics Across Runs*
 ![](Resources/Graphs/results_overall.png)